 These questions don’t have right or wrong answers, but honest answers will tell you more about your readiness than any calculator:

-1. Can you describe a specific, fulfilling Tuesday in your first year of retirement, and does it genuinely excite you?
-(Not “I’d relax and travel.”
-Specifically: what would you do, with whom, and why would it feel meaningful?)
+- Can you describe a specific, fulfilling Tuesday in your first year of retirement, and does it genuinely excite you?
+Not “I’d relax and travel.”
+Specifically: what would you do, with whom, and why would it feel meaningful?

-2. When someone asks what you do, what will you say, and how does that feel?
-(This isn’t vanity.
-It’s a genuine signal about identity readiness.)
+- When someone asks what you do, what will you say, and how does that feel?
+This isn’t vanity.
+It’s a signal about identity readiness.

-5. Have you thought about which work relationships you’ll maintain and made concrete plans to do so?
+- Have you thought about which work relationships you’ll maintain, and made concrete plans to do so?

-6. Are you retiring toward something you’re genuinely excited about, or primarily away from something you’re tired of?
-(Both are valid starting points, but only the first is sufficient on its own.)
+- Are you retiring toward something you’re genuinely excited about, or primarily away from something you’re tired of?
+Both are valid starting points, but only the first is sufficient on its own.

-If you answered yes to five or more of these questions with genuine confidence, your personal readiness is probably strong.
-If several feel uncertain or undeveloped, that’s useful information, not a reason to delay indefinitely, but a reason to spend the next 6 to 12 months building the foundations before making the final decision.
+If you answered yes to five or more of these with genuine confidence, your personal readiness is probably strong.
+If several feel uncertain or undeveloped, that’s useful information.
+Not a reason to delay indefinitely, but a reason to spend the next 6 to 12 months building the foundations before making the final decision.

 This guide has focused deliberately on the personal dimensions of retirement timing.
-For the financial framework, what the numbers look like at different retirement ages, the cost-of-retiring-early analysis, super balance requirements, the tax advantages of retiring at 60 vs 67, and the seven-year Age Pension gap, see our companion guide on when is the best time to retire in Australia.
+For the financial framework, what the numbers look like at different retirement ages, the cost of retiring early, super balance ranges Australians retire on, the tax advantages of retiring at 60 vs 67, and the seven-year gap before Age Pension eligibility, see our companion guide on when is the best time to retire in Australia.

 Frequently asked questions